 - Require visitors to create an account and log in before viewing protected pages

-- Assign different access levels to different member roles (e.g., free members vs. paid members)
+- Assign different access levels to different member roles (for example, free members vs. paid members)

 - Use Wix Pricing Plans to gate content behind a subscription or one-time payment